Pragadeesh-19/FitnessTracker/README.md

 ### Testing

 Use Postman to test the API endpoints.
-Import the provided Postman collection (if available) for pre-defined tests.

 ### Contributing